iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-26-Coding_From_Scratch_Part_1:_What_is_HTML_and_Building_Your_First_Website-coding.md

 Let's get into it and build our first _website_.

-- open a text editor of your choice on your computer
+- open a text editor of your choice on your computer (ie, notepad)
-- save the file on your Desktop as hello-world.html
-- inside enter the following text
+- enter the following text in _hello-world.html_

 ```
 <h1>Hello World, this is my first website</h1>